sscien/pecgs-pipeline/README.md

 You can see currently running jobs with the `bjobs` command.

-When all jobs are finished, run steps 2 and 3.

 #### Step 2: Deletion of large intermediate files

 Cromwell leaves behind a lot of intermediary files that can be quite large.
 To clean up the workflow directory run the following command from **the first terminal used at the beginning of step 1**.